I/O tags - configuration dialog box

 Using the following group of parameters allows defining a filtering method of analog inputs and outputs - Ai, Ao, Ci, Co, TiR, ToR.

 Values of I/O tags acquired from the communication, which have a new time and their values are not changed, will be represented as new values.

 Limits by device

-This option is available, if the device and communication protocols allow to detect device limits.
-If the parameter is checked, then limits gained from communication with this device will be used.
+This option is available if the device and communication protocols allow detecting device limits.
+If the parameter is checked, then the limits obtained from communication with this device will be used.

 Value = New * K + Old * (1-K)

 - K - the weight of the new value - a real number from the interval (0.0 ..
 1.0).

 The Repeat Parameter: This parameter provides compatible weighted filter behavior for change-based and server protocols (IEC-60870-5-101, IEC-60870-5-104, Modbus Server, TG809, BACnet, OPC, OPC UA ...).
 If a positive value of the Repeat parameter is specified, it determines the period of repeated generation of the value received by the I/O tag - similar to when the same value is repeatedly retrieved for periodically polling protocols (e.g. Modbus Client).
 So, if a one-time change of the I/O tag value occurs, the weighted filter will gradually progress towards the target value by repeating this value.

 If a new value is less than Min or greater than Max, the system sets it as an undefined value.

 If a new value is less than Min value, the system will assign the Min value to this new value.
 If a new value is greater than the Max value, the system will assign the Max value to this new value.
 This filter may be used to eliminate values, which technically may not break given limits (e.g. throttle stops), but the particular sensor (converter) may also generate values out of limits